Static vs. Rotating Proxies: Which One Should You Use?

 The chances of a website recognizing the source of requests when you’re frequently changing your IP with a rotating proxy are low.
 That’s why rotating proxies are best suited for sensitive situations where privacy is crucial.
 Rotating residential proxies tend to be the most robust in this regard.

-- Lower risk of IP bans
+Lower Risk of IP Bans

-Similarly, there’s a lower risk of your IP address getting banned when using automatically rotating proxies because you’ll never really stick to one long enough to trigger security mechanisms like rate limits.
+Similarly, there’s a lower risk of your IP address getting banned when using automatically rotating proxies because you’ll never stick to one long enough to trigger security mechanisms like rate limits.

 With automated proxy rotation, you likely won’t have to worry about detection and bans, especially when sending many requests to a website at any particular instance.
 These servers make it appear as though requests come from different IPs, making it harder for websites to know that a single user is behind the action.

-- Shared IP pools
+Shared IP Pools

 Most proxy service providers offer shared rotating proxies partly due to cost efficiency and scalability.
 But the problem with shared pools is that there’s a risk of limited speeds and lower reliability, especially during peak times when many users are online.
 And if any of the IPs are abused and later reused, websites may ban them.